 A note about using images and other online "content: Do not assume that, because it is online, it is free for you to use.
 Many websites feature copyrighted materials, including photos.
 Much of the info out there is available for your use under certain conditions that should be stated somewhere on the website.
 Quilters are especially generous; just ask for permission.
 To learn what is "fair use", etc., click here.

 When sending emails, always use a subject line.
-Blank subject lines are often automatically deleted without being opened or read because it looks like spam.
+Blank subject lines are often automatically deleted or filtered to a spam folder without being opened or read because it looks like spam.

 your virus program often, as new virus definitions are added regularly.